Printed Circuit Board:

 The Printed Circuit Board (PCB) is a physical base or platform upon which the electronic components can be soldered and the copper traces connect these components with each other so that the Printed Circuit Board (PCB) perform its function as it was designed.

 Printed Circuit Boards are the heart of electronic devices and it can be of any shape and size depending on the application of electronic device.
 The most common base / substrate material of PCBs is FR-4.
 The FR-4 based PCBs are commonly found in many electronic equipment and its fabrication is common.
-Single sided and double sided PCBs are easy to fabricate as compared to multilayer PCBs.
+Single sided and double sided PCBs are easy to fabricate as compared to multilayer PCB.

 The FR-4 PCBs are made of fiber glass and epoxy resin in conjunction with laminated copper cladding.
 Some of the major examples of complex multilayer (up-to 12 layers) PCBs are in computer graphics card, mother boards, micro-processor boards, FPGA, CPLD, Hard Disk Drives, RF LNA, Satellite communication antenna feed, Switch Mode Power Supplies, android mobiles and many more.
 Also there are numerous examples where the simple single layer and double layer PCBs are used like CRT TV, Analog Oscilloscopes, hand held calculators, computer mouse, FM radio circuits.